Electronic-Grade Metal-Organic Precursors

 Steric shielding

-Four tert-butyl groups surround the metal center, blocking oligomerization and ensuring consistent vapor pressure across batches.
+Four tert-butyl groups surround the metal center, blocking oligomerization and supporting consistent vapor pressure across batches.

 No β-hydrogens